bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 This approach is strongly discouraged as permissions may change over time.
 It is recommended that implementations asses permissions on a per-event basis.
 Implementations may use `auth_classes` tags in Flow/Source updated events to maintain a cache of Flow/Sources a webhook has read permissions for.
-Implementations should regularly inspect flow tags to guard against missed events.
+Implementations should regularly inspect Source/Flow tags, via the HTTP API or other methods, to guard against missed events.
 Implementations should regularly check the user's permissions in the auth system for changes.
+If permissions changes are observed, the set of permissions used to evaluate against events should only ever be reduced in scope and never increased.

 ### Adding Flows to Sources

 New Sources inherit permissions from the first Flow which references them.
-In order to prevent malicious actors adding maliciously crafted Flows to an existing Source, Flows using an existing Source ID must have write write permissions on the Source.
+In order to prevent malicious actors adding maliciously crafted Flows to an existing Source, Flows using an existing Source ID SHOULD have write write permissions on the Source.
 This may be an impediment to some workflows, such as where dual-redundant ingesters capture the same Source.
 Or where different teams within a business re-ingest the same Source in a different format.
 Some deployments may choose to accept this risk and allow broader re-use of Sources.
-Implementations may either apply default auth_classes to Sources which will grant all users write permissions, or they may use more permissive auth logic.
+Implementations may either apply default auth classes to Sources which will grant all users write permissions, or they may use more permissive auth logic.

 ### Implementation

-To implement the model above, a way to hold the auth_classes in TAMS is needed, along with a system to store the permissions and the authorisation logic that maps them to auth_classes.
+To implement the model above, a way to hold the auth classes in TAMS is needed, along with a system to store the permissions and the authorisation logic that maps them to auth classes.

-For the latter, [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) and [Permify](https://github.com/Permify/permify) both serve as permissions management tools.
+For the latter, [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) and [Permify](https://github.com/Permify/permify) may both serve as permissions management tools.
-They allow authorisation decisions to be made by taking a set of policies defined in some domain-specific language, along with the attributes of the user (group membership) and resource (Source/Flow auth_classes), and computing whether to allow the request.
+They allow authorisation decisions to be made by taking a set of policies defined in some domain-specific language, along with the attributes of the user (group membership) and resource (Source/Flow/webhook auth classes), and computing whether to allow the request.
+They may also return the permitted resource attributes (Source/Flow/webhook auth classes) for a given user of a given endpoint.
+This may be useful when filtering results in Flow listings, for example.
 This decision process is intended to be run inline for each request, for example at an authenticating proxy placed in front of the API server.

-For storing auth_classes an initial proof-of-concept could be built, as described above, using Source and Flow tags.
+For storing auth classes an initial proof-of-concept could be built using Source, Flow, and webhook tags as described above.
-A "special" `auth_classes` tag would store a comma-separated list of auth_classes assigned to a Flow or Source The authenticating proxy would need to take steps to prevent unauthorised modification of this special tag, as described above.
+A "special" `auth_classes` tag would store a comma-separated list of auth classes assigned to a Flow, Source or webhook.
+The authenticating proxy would need to take steps to prevent unauthorised modification of this special tag, as described above.

-In addition, it should be possible to set auth_classes on a multi-essence Source or Flow, and apply that permissions downwards to all the Sources or Flows it collects.
+In addition, it should be possible to set auth classes on a multi-essence Source or Flow, and apply that permissions downwards to all the Sources or Flows it collects.
-Similarly, auth_classes should be set by default on a Source (and apply to all Flows), but be settable on individual Flows as well for additional flexibility.
+Similarly, auth classes should be set by default on a Source (and apply to all Flows), but be settable on individual Flows as well for additional flexibility.
 To avoid a complex traversal of potentially a large hierarchy (and to simplify the listing endpoints), it may be useful to denormalise the tag on write, writing it to all the Sources and Flows it would affect as well.

 As a result, the process of authorising a request is:

-1. Read the list of auth_classes assigned to the resource
+1. Read the list of auth classes assigned to the resource
 2. Read the user's claimed scopes from their provided token
 3. Request a decision from the permissions system based on those data
 4. (Write requests only): Check whether the request would modify the special `auth_classes` tag, and confirm the user has permission to make that modification